-Broadridge Financial Solutions and Mediant Communications are used to provide an electronic proxy voting service which notifies transfer agents and other service providers that Proxy Edge and Mediant are authorized to transmit voting instructions and to vote proxies as instructed by Berkshire.
+Third Party Proxy Voting Vendors ("Proxy Vendors") are used to provide an electronic proxy voting service which notifies transfer agents and other service providers that Proxy Vendors are authorized to transmit voting instructions and to vote proxies as instructed by Berkshire.

-Periodically, clients may propose Berkshire votes on one or more securities by submitting detailed instructions to the portfolio manager, Berkshire will make a best-effort to comply with requests, but may not be able to.
+Periodically, clients may propose Berkshire votes on one or more securities by submitting detailed instructions to the portfolio manage., Berkshire will make a best-effort to comply with requests, but may not be able to.